derekTurner/IT-docs-24/Block_REMIX/section_3/readDatabase.md

   ],
 };
 ```
-This is the [eslint(https://typescript-eslint.io/)] configuration file.
+This is the [eslint](https://typescript-eslint.io/) configuration file.
 This is used to configure the eslint rules for the project.
 This is used to ensure that the code is consistent and follows the best practices.

 ## Folder Structure

 Now add the following folders to the library24 folder:
 - app
-- controllers
 - public

 The app folder will contain the code for the application.
 This could have been created by running a command in the terminal to invoke a template, but by adding it manually you ensure that the version is the same as the one used in the tutorial.